inorawan/Mini_Project/Cookie Management/README.md

 ![Cookie_flow_diagram](Images/Cookie_flow_diagram.png)

 It asks users if they want to add the website to their preferred list in the browser.
-We used [Mozart browser](https://github.com/htoukour/Mozart.git) which used the PyQt5 python library to develop a simple browser.
-In this browser, added cookie management to it.
-In this folder, you can see [main](main.py) which is modified of the Mozart browser.
-To add cookie management feature.

-It asks users if they want to add the website to their preferred list in the browser.
 We used [Mozart browser](https://github.com/htoukour/Mozart.git), which uses the PyQt5 Python library to develop a simple browser.
 In this browser, we added cookie management to it.
-In this folder, you can see main.py, which is a modified version of the Mozart browser with the added cookie management feature.
+In this folder, you can see [main](main.py), which is a modified version of the Mozart browser with the added cookie management feature.